keithbsmiley-other/emilysite/_posts/2021-2-05-sitting-is-the-new-smoking.md

 Because of all of this, humans evolved to expend energy “when it was necessary or rewarding.”[^9]

 Before you start screaming about the unhealthiness of the modern American diet, and high sugar intake, I get it.
-We eat more high-calorie, less nutrient-rich foods.[^10] And because our modern foods have high calorie content we *need* to work out to burn the excess stored energy, and stay healthy.
+We eat more high-calorie, less nutrient-rich foods.[^10] And because our modern foods have high calorie content we *need* to work out to burn the excess stored energy and stay healthy.
 I get your point.
 But, that’s not *my* point.

 My point here is that the need to exercise is pretty insane evolutionarily speaking.
 In a world where movement could actually led to starvation, why on Earth would you move more for funsies?
 You wouldn’t.